As of December 31, 2024

 Underwriter Response: Underwriters retained legal counsel in Singapore.
 Percent, AP-SF, and Taiger agreed on a 6-month forbearance agreement (with two 3-month extensions subject to certain terms) to waive both the event of default and foreclosure on the collateral (shares of Taiger) as well as allowing for PIK interest at the current rate in exchange for consent rights on capital raised, tighter restricted payments covenants, 20% equity warrant coverage, and Board observer seat.
 Additionally, all parties hosted a webinar for Percent investors to learn more about the business, forbearance plan, and next steps.

 Current Status: Forbearance agreement in place and Taiger is proceeding under the terms agreed, focusing on business growth to generate cash flow and/or secure financing in the short to medium term.
+The Spanish courts have approved the sale of the Spanish productive unit (Tenzeno) to a third party, with specific binding terms.
+Fund raising activities continue but with very limited commercial success and large amounts of debt remains challenging.
+The business remains at very high risk and critical core members of the team are owed many months of salary and expenses.
 The deal continues to accrue interest.

 Sharestates (SHA2 and SHA4): Exposure to a senior mortgage